USDepartmentofLabor/ui-claimant-experience-pilot/README.md

 (.venv) % make build
 ```

-If your Django app is running, it's available at http://sandbox.ui.dol.gov:8004/claimant/.
+If your Django app is running, it's available at https://sandbox.ui.dol.gov:4430/claimant/.
 Note that the Django-served React app is the pre-built (`NODE_ENV=production`) version and doesn't live-update as the source code is updated.

 Note: you may get a "your connection is not private" warning in your browser.
 In Chrome, go to 'advanced' and choose to go to the site anyway.
-If you get a message saying HSTS is required, it may be that another `.dol.gov` site has cached a cookie. try clearing your browser cache and cookies.
+If you get a message saying HSTS is required, it may be that another `.dol.gov` site has cached a cookie.
+Try clearing your browser cache and cookies.

 ## Identity Providers